downflux/go-orca/README.md

 ![ORCA demo](demo/output/animation.gif)

 Here, we have 250 agents of random size and speeds travelling in 2D ambient space to some random nearby destination.
-Green circles indicate agent vision radius.

 ## Profiling